-Dynamic Pricing: The Do’s And Don’ts For Activity Providers
+Dynamic Pricing: The Do’s And Don’ts for Tours and Activities

 Most bookings are made within 72 hours of the activity date (63%) and 40% of those bookings are made on the same day.